LEADERSHIP IS TOUGH

 LEARNING TO LEAD IS A LIFE-LONG ASSIGNMENT

 How do you vote?
 Are leaders born or made?

 My answer: YES.

-But more importantly, it ultimately doesn't matter.
+But more importantly, ultimately born or made doesn't matter.
 Leadership development is a life-long process.
 As long as the world we live in keeps changing, the challenges of leadership will continue to change and demand more of us.
 The skills you master to meet today's challenges will be insufficient before too long.
 Technology changes.
 Culture changes.
 Workplace expectations change.
 We change.
 Heck, as I write this, the entire world is in uncharted territory in response to the Covid-19 pandemic.

 Most substances require pressure to change and people are no different.
 Learning to lead is a journey that happens in the trenches of life--in the place where the pressures are real and the results of your efforts stare you in the face.
 Leaders are not formed in a classroom.

 In those trenches, life is changing at light speed.
 When I graduated from college, personal computers didn't exist.
 Literally, they did not exist.
 All of our term papers were produced using carbon paper and white-out--ask your grandparents to explain that one.
 Or, how about this one.
 Just twenty years ago my colleagues and I considered the possibility of delivering all of our "printed" resources online.
 We could save a ton of money by skipping the hardcopy hassle of printing and shipping.
 But, we couldn't make that move.
 In 2000 about 50% of the ministry leaders we worked with did not use email.
 I know, that sounds like crazy talk.

 The point is this, a changing world requires leaders to grow and learn continuously.
 Without ongoing development we travel the path to increasing irrelevance.